AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * dorū - to sleep
 	* dor - night
 	* dora - dark
-* drowū - to weaken
+* drobū - to weaken
+* dudunū - to list
+	* dudunieþ - list
 * dunū - to sit
 * edū - to eat
 * ekisū - to hear